moemura/asp.net-mvc-example-invoicing-app/README.md

-# ASP.NET MVC3 Invoicing Application
+# ASP.NET MVC5 Invoicing Application

- * This is a **sample invoicing application** used for **ASP.NET MVC3 training purposes**.
+ * This is a **sample invoicing application** used for **ASP.NET MVC5 training purposes**.
- * This is a good code base to learn ASP.NET MVC3, since it covers many areas and development techniques.
+ * This is a good code base to learn ASP.NET MVC5, since it covers many areas and development techniques.
  * I am using it as a personal invoicing tool for my freelancing activity, you may use it as well for this or any other purpose (it is very **easy to customize** to fit your needs)
- * The solution has been created with **Visual Studio 2010 Express**, but you can open it with other versions of VS 2010.
+ * The solution has been created with **Visual Studio 2017**.
  * Unit tests have been written with [NUnit](http://www.nunit.org/).
-[Moq](http://code.google.com/p/moq/) has been used for object mocking.
+[Moq](https://github.com/moq/moq4) has been used for object mocking.

 ## Online Demo